Neeraj1399/my-portfolio/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+instructions:

+1 after downloading zip or cloning
+2 type npm install in the terminal
+3 npm run dev
+4 type O+enter key
+5 it will open in browser